daggerok/blog/README.md

     - back-end support and develop very easy :)

 ### What is front-end? ###
+1. node package namager
+2. gulp developemnt: watching sources with livereloading in the browser

-* html5/css/js blog skeleton with npm, gulp and karma-jasmine unit tests
+3. html5/css/js blog skeleton (angular/bootstrap app)
+4. and karma-jasmine unit tests, travis-ci

 * How to build
     - shell-scripts www/build.{sh,bat} and gradle wrapper